matter-labs/zksync/docs/protocol.md

 zkSync implements a ZK rollup protocol (in short "rollup" below) for ETH and ERC20 fungible token transfers.

-General rollup workflow is as follows:
+The general rollup workflow is as follows:

 - Users can become owners in rollup by depositing assets from L1 or receiving a transfer from other owners.
 - Owners can transfer assets to each other.